mohitpalcoder/My-Institute/README.md

-# My-Institute
-This is a simple website for a IT institute created by only using of HTML &amp; Bootstrap
+Institute Website (Bootstrap)
+Created a basic institute website layout using Bootstrap.
+Designed pages such as Home, Courses, About, and Contact.
+Used Bootstrap components like Navbar, Cards, Grid System, and Forms.
+Technologies: HTML, CSS, Bootstrap